webplatform/docs/tutorials/websockets_basics/index.md

 ===Communicating with the Server===

-As soon as we have a connection to the server (when the <code>open</code> event is fired) we can start sending data to the server using the <code>send('your message')</code> method on the connection object.
-It used to support only strings, but in the latest spec it can now send binary messages too.
+Once the connection is established to the server (when the <code>open</code> event is fired) we can start sending data to the server using the <code>send('your message')</code> method on the connection object.
+In the past, this method supported only strings, the latest spec allows you to send binary messages, as well.
 To send binary data, you can use either the <code>Blob</code> or the <code>ArrayBuffer</code> object.

 <pre>
  // Sending a String